Contentfly Review: Pros, Cons, Pricing, and Alternatives

 Contentfly Buying Process

-Buying the content is a simple enough process.
-You select the type of content you want, the word count you require, and upload your content brief for the writing client to follow.
+Buying writing services is a simple enough process.
+You select the type of content you want (eg, social media posts, blog articles, etc.), the word count you require, and upload your brief for the writing client to follow.

-The writer assigned the job will read your content brief and work on your article.
+The writer assigned the job will read your brief and work on your article.

 What Is The Estimated Turnaround Time?